 2. Consider frequency and timing

 One of the main reasons people uninstall apps is intrusive advertising, so be sure not to flood the user with interstitials.
-It may be tempting to increase the frequency, but the user experience can be degraded if the ads interrupt the user where they can’t enjoy the app.
+It may be tempting to increase the frequency, but it can affect the user experience if the ads interrupt the user where they can’t enjoy the app.

-3. Direct targeted traffic to dedicated post-click landing pages
+3. Direct targeted traffic to dedicated landing pages

-Make sure your ad offer can be easily accessed by sending prospects directly to a dedicated post-click landing page instead of your website. post-click landing pages help convert prospects into leads since they rely on persuasive elements (compelling copy, convincing testimonials, trust badges, etc.) and free of distractions (header/footer navigations, social media links, etc.)
+Make sure your ad offer can be easily accessed by sending prospects directly to a dedicated landing page instead of your website.
+Landing pages help convert prospects into leads since they rely on persuasive elements (compelling copy, convincing testimonials, trust badges, etc.) and free of distractions (header/footer navigations, social media links, etc.)

 Consider adding interstitial ads to your campaigns